Azure-Samples/azure-health-data-and-ai-samples/samples/fhir-terminology-service-integration/README.md

 	d.
 Go to "APIs" tab, click on "Add API" and select "OpenAPI" from "Create from definition" section as highlighted below:
 		![](./images/CreateAPI.png)

 	e.
-In the new popup window, click on "Select a file" and browse file "FHIR Terminology.openapi+json.json" at loaction (../samples/fhir-terminology-service-integration/apim).
+In the new popup window, click on "Select a file" and browse file "FHIR Terminology.openapi+json.json" at location (../samples/fhir-terminology-service-integration/apim).
 		![](./images/CreateAPI2.png)

 	f.
 After you select the file, fields will be filled with values as shown below, you can change values of "Display Name" and "Name" fields.
 Click on "Create".
 		![](./images/CreateAPI3.png)

 	g.
-As shown below, API willget created with list of operations and backend is fhir service url for all operations.
+As shown below, API will get created with list of operations and backend is fhir service url for all operations.
 		![](./images/CreateAPI4.png)